 As for future work, there are a number of issues we would like to address.
 We intend to look further into the problems of using the same component on top of different hardware platforms, where some old monitoring information might be reused, while other information needs to be discarded on the new platform.
 Furthermore, the trade-off between minimisation of monitoring memory and CPU usage and the level of detail of monitor information will be investigated.
-In order to evaluate our ideas, we plan to build a test-bed implementation to verify the benefits of component monitoring.
+In order to evaluate our ideas, we plan to use the SaveComp Component Model, described in [11], as a test platform.
+The component model is designed for embedded control-systems in vehicles, and much focus has been spend on solving reliability, timelines and safety issues.